artkoder/cat-weather-new/README.md

 ### Local assets & overlays
 - Store overlay PNGs for the `guess_arch` rubric inside the directory referenced by the rubric config (default `main.py` → `overlays`).
 Files named `1.png`, `2.png`, etc., are overlaid on published photos; the bot auto-generates numeric badges when files are missing.
 - Keep badge graphics roughly within 10–16% of the shorter photo side.
 The bot rescales custom overlays into this window before compositing so numbers stay legible without hiding too much of the picture.
+- Reserve a safe zone in the top-left corner: standard frames leave 24 px of padding from both edges, while compact assets with a shorter side under 480 px shrink the offset to 12 px.
+Keep critical details outside this area so auto-numbering never covers the subject.
 - Persist asset storage on a volume so ingestion and recognition jobs can retry without re-downloading media.
 Temporary directories will break overlay generation and duplicate detection after restarts.

 ## Job Queue and Manual Rubrics